561 East Deuce of Clubs Show Low AZ or give us a call 928-532-7115.

 Show Low Historical Society Museum is a 501 (c) 3 Non Profit Organization

 We do not charge an entry fee, although we appreciate your donations.
 Your donations have helped create a fabulous Museum for you to enjoy !
 The Museum is comprised of two connected buildings.
 The west side building was originally a sporting goods store built in the early 1960’s by Bill and Mary Sexton.
 In the early 1970’s the sporting goods store was bought and remodeled by the City of Show Low to house the city offices, police department and jail.
 The Show Low Historical Society, founded in 1991, acquired the building in 1993.
 The work then began to create our museum.

 Our gift shop is located in the foyer of the museum.
 We sell jewelry, books, art work, area maps and post cards.
 We offer free printed information about surrounding White Mountain communities and their points of interest.
 We are not equipped to accept debit or credit cards.
 We do not charge sales tax on our gift shop items.

 To begin the virtual tour click here

-The Museum will open on Wednesday, March 3, 2021 to celebrate our 26th year of serving the White Mountain community.
+The Museum has opened on Wednesday, March 3, 2021 to celebrate our 26th year of serving the White Mountain community.
 During our closed time we have made display changes inside the museum.
 There has been hundreds of historical photos of the Show Low community…

 Show Low Museum mural painted by local artist Steve Taylor.
 Steve captures a bygone era portraing the industries of the White Mountains; cattle, lumber & railroads.
 Additional art work of Steve’s can be seen on the Deuce of Clubs at, Cattlemens Steakhouse & Loung…